 • Multi-community enterprise

 Awardees are required to participate in a workshop at the end of the fellowship.
-This is a venue for the researcher to share the study results and the further implications of the study.
+This is a venue for the researcher to share the study results and the further implications of their study.
 Likewise, the awardee is expected to publish the study in a respectable journal.

 We hope that this article on the best scholarships in Argentina was helpful.
 If you’re interested in studying abroad, make sure to check out the Available Programs for International Students!